status-im/whisper-tutorial/README.md

 ```

 #### `// TODO: Generate a symmetric key`
-"Public" messages are messages encrypted only by the whisper topic: i.e. they are not addressed to anyone in particular and are received by anyone that's listening in a specific channel.
+"Public" messages are messages encrypted by using a symmetric key and topic.
+They are not addressed to anyone in particular and are received by anyone that's listening in a specific channel.
 In our chat application, our channel is represented by a shared symmetric key whose "password" is just the channel we'll be using and listening to:

 ```
 // Generate a symmetric key